onqtam/headjack/docs/how/unsorted/tokenomics.md

 The more stake you have, the cheaper it is to create new accounts But the rich get richer?

+network owners & delegators can vote not only on the revenue for the system, but also for future projections - their intentions for the system for 1, 2, 5 years onwards with varying degrees of levels of commitment - this way users of the network (actual apps & services) will be able to forecast the costs of operation for this network.
+Predictability & a minimalistic design without much governance is perfect for businesses to be built on top of it

 https://en.wikipedia.org/wiki/Liquid_democracy

 https://twitter.com/apolynya/status/1614832389343285249